BulgariaPHP/glagol-dsl-docs/tutorial_entities.rst

         }
     }

 Constructors must use the name of the entity.
-Furthermore, you can override constructors as long as they do not have duplicating signatures (the combination of arguments being passed):
+Additionally, you can override constructors as long as they do not have duplicating signatures (the combination of arguments being passed):

 .. code-block:: none